 Google Analytics’ Acquisition feature shows you where your website traffic is coming from and illustrates how visitors arrived at your site.
 It will also report on what users do while there, and the conversion rates linked to each different channel or platform of arrival.

 The Acquisition tool also allows you to see where your users have clicked through to your site from.
 Whether they came directly (by typing in your URL) or from a search engine, social media platform, or email – just to name a few – you’ll be able to find out here.

 By understanding where your visitors are coming from – or not coming from – you can direct your focus into improving the areas of low engagement and increasing the platforms that bring in most of your traffic.

 The Behaviour feature shares insights on user engagement and their behaviour while visiting your site.
-This includes an overview of metrics like the total number of page views, average time users spend on each page, and overall bounce rate.
+This includes an overview of metrics like the total number of page views, the average time users spend on each page, and overall bounce rate.

 It also highlights which pages people enter through and visit, an important factor in highlighting areas of interest, as well as which page of your site they exited from.

 Analysing these metrics will help you understand the popularity of your web pages and whether or not the user experience is a positive one.